Data protection

 13. Direct marketing

-Electronic commercial communications via email: Electronic commercial communications (opt-in system) via email are governed by the Law 34/2002 of 11 July 2020 on information society services and electronic commerce (“LSSI”).
-As a best practice, the AEPD recommends using a “double opt-in” mechanism to demonstrate consent.
+Electronic commercial communications via email: Electronic commercial communications (opt-in system) via email are governed by the Law 34/2002 of 11 July 2002 on information society services and electronic commerce ("LSSI").
+Though not explicitly mandated in all cases, the AEPD strongly encourages using a "double opt-in" mechanism to demonstrate consent.
+In this regard, AEPD has issued a report that expressly states that the LSSI, because of its special character, prevails over the data protection regulation.

-As an exception to the previous rule, commercial communications may be sent as well if there is a previous contractual relationship and personal data, lawfully obtained, are used for sending commercial communication on products or services of the sender that are similar to those initially contracted with the customer (“soft-in consent”).
+In accordance with Article 21(1) LSSI, sending electronic commercial communications through email is forbidden unless requested or expressly authorised by the data subject (including legal entities).
+As an exception to the previous rule, commercial communications may be sent as well if there is a previous contractual relationship and personal data, lawfully obtained, are used for sending commercial communication on products or services of the sender that are similar to those initially contracted with the customer ("soft-in consent").
+Companies must always include an easy and free procedure that allows the data subject to object to the use of his or her personal data for electronic commercial communications sent via email.

 Commercial communications by regular (postal) mail or phone are governed by Organic Law 3/2018, excluding legal entities: When carrying out direct marketing communications, it is required to first consult the advertising exclusion systems to avoid processing the data of data subjects who have opposed or refused this use of their personal data.
 This consultation is not required when the data subject has given his or her consent to receive the communication to whoever intends to carry out it.